-Subparagraph 2(1)(d)(ii) requires that, to be excluded from the definition of "specified derivative", a contract must not permit cash settlement in place of delivery unless physical settlement is rendered impossible or commercially unreasonable as a result of an intervening event or occurrence not reasonably within the control of the counterparties, their affiliates or their agents.
-A change in the market value of the commodity itself will not render delivery commercially unreasonable.
+Subparagraph 2(1)(d)(ii) requires that, to be excluded from the definition of "specified derivative", a contract must not, other than as described above under subparagraph 2(1)(d)(i), permit cash settlement in place of delivery unless physical settlement is rendered impossible or commercially unreasonable as a result of an intervening event or occurrence not reasonably within the control of the counterparties, their affiliates or their agents A change in the market value of the commodity itself will not render delivery commercially unreasonable.
 In general, we consider examples of events not reasonably within the control of the counterparties to include:

-- events to which typical force majeure clauses would apply; - problems in delivery systems such as the unavailability of transmission lines for electricity or a pipeline for oil or gas where an alternative method of delivery is not reasonably available; - problems incurred by a counterparty in producing the commodity that they are obliged to deliver such as a fire at an oil refinery or a drought preventing crops from growing where an alternative source for the commodity is not reasonably available.
+- events to which typical force majeure clauses would apply; - problems in delivery systems such as the unavailability of transmission lines for electricity or a pipeline for oil or gas where an alternative method of delivery is not reasonably available;

+problems incurred by a counterparty in producing the commodity that they are obliged to deliver such as a fire at an oil refinery or a drought preventing crops from growing where an alternative source for the commodity is not reasonably available.